About the GVDNThe GVDN facilitates globally coordinated vaccine safety monitoring

 - Others interested in vaccines and vaccine safety issues.

-The Global Vaccine Data Network is a non-profit organisation governed by an Executive Board.
-Our website is maintained by the Secretariat of the GVDN, which is based at the University of Auckland in New Zealand.
+The Global Vaccine Data Network is a non-profit organisation supported by a Scientific Advisory Committee.
+Our website is maintained by the Secretariat of the GVDN, which is based at The University of Auckland in New Zealand.
 Website content is developed by the Secretariat and then reviewed by team members and one of the GVDN’s two co-directors.
 GVDN partners have all demonstrated experience in using administrative data to assess vaccines.
-The GVDN’s two co-directors are Helen Petousis-Harris, a vaccinologist and associate professor in the Department of General Practice and Primary Health Care at the University of Auckland and Director of the Vaccine Datalink and Research Group, and Steve Black, work package lead for Safety Platform for Emergency vACcines (SPEAC), Emeritus Professor of Pediatrics at Cincinnati Children’s Hospital Medical Center, Consulting Professor of Epidemiology, Fudan University in Shanghai, and Editor-in-Chief of the Pediatric Infectious Disease Journal.
+The GVDN’s two co-directors are Helen Petousis-Harris, a vaccinologist and associate professor in the Department of General Practice and Primary Health Care at The University of Auckland and Director of the Vaccine Datalink and Research Group, and Steve Black, work package lead for Safety Platform for Emergency vACcines (SPEAC), Emeritus Professor of Pediatrics at Cincinnati Children’s Hospital Medical Center, Consulting Professor of Epidemiology, Fudan University in Shanghai, and Editor-in-Chief of the Pediatric Infectious Disease Journal.

 In April 2021, the GVDN received significant funding from the US Centers for Disease Control and Prevention for a 3 year project entitled Global Covid Vaccine Safety (GCoVS).
 The purpose of this project is to put in place a coordinated and harmonized post-introduction active surveillance infrastructure in diverse populations across the globe to assess the safety of COVID-19 vaccines.
 This infrastructure will be capable of responding to safety signals post-introduction of COVID-19 vaccines.